artificialinc/workflow-author-extension/README.md

 Must be inside a dev container with access to `wfgen` and `wfupload`.<br/>

 Assistant Stubs are put in the root of the workflows directory in a file named stubs_assistants.py<br/>
+Optionally assistant stubs can have a custom path and file name configured in VS Code extension settings<br/>
 The tool does not find or use hand-made stubs, it assumes it is the sole owner of assistant stubs.<br/>
 Hand edits to the stubs file will be over-written the next time you generate.<br/>